Portable Antennas and related things

 This page and the ones that follow are focused on portable antenna options that I have been or am playing with.
 None are necessarily recommended and all this should be taken "for what it's worth."
 But all of them have worked for me in some situation.
 Perhaps it will inspire someone to try something.
 If so, I'm happy!

 2018-10-08 Some of us just like to play with different antennas.
 Over the last hour I had 3 QRP QSOs on 3 different antennas and 2 bands.
 All about 600 miles, all with Q5 reports.
 Curiously the lowest report was on 40m with my G5RV, 539!
-2nd QSO was on my Link dipole on 30m.
-Third was on my 35' EF on 40m.
-I strung up and took down both the link dipole and 35' one during that hour.
-All fun and with the x5105.
-All CW.
+The second QSO was on my Link dipole on 30m.
+Third, was using my 35' EF on 40m.
+Incidentally, I strung up and took down both the link dipole and 35' end fed during that hour just to demonstrate how easy and quick they are to use.
+All fun and with the x5105 QRP transceiver.
+All were CW.
 And with zero sunspots!
 Got my QRP and antenna "fix" for the day!☺

 |